AhjinDev/AhjinDev/README.md

 - 👋 Hi everyone!
-I’m Ahjin I'm 21-years-old and an anime lover! >.<
+I’m Ahjin I'm 21-years-old and I'm an anime lover! >.<
 - 👀 I’m interested in gaming and programming!
 - 🌱 I’m currently learning Software Engineering and also studied design and art.
 - 💞️ I'll be posting some helpful content so you can progress more easily through your projects.